 If you have significant difficulty engaging with the assessment process and have no appropriate family carer to help you, you may be entitled to the services of an independent advocate.
 You can talk to the adult care worker who is doing your assessment about this.

-What we take into account in an assessment
+Considerations in an assessment

 - the physical health and safety of you and your carers